 Stage 4: Very severe COPD with lower FEV1 than Stage 3, or those with Stage 3 FEV1 and low blood oxygen levels.

 For more patient treatment success stories & news, check out other patients’ testimonials.
 You can take the first step to easier breathing by contacting us at (800) 729-3065.
 We’re happy to answer your questions and are ready to help you today.
-If you or a loved one suffers from COPD, or another lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
+If you or a loved one suffers from COPD, or another lung disease, the Lung Institute may be able to help with a variety of cellular therapy options.

 All claims made regarding the efficacy of Lung Institute's treatments as they pertain to pulmonary conditions are based solely on anecdotal support collected by Lung Institute.
 Individual conditions, treatment and outcomes may vary and are not necessarily indicative of future results.
 Testimonial participation is voluntary.
 Lung Institute does not pay for or script patient testimonials.